vmware-archive/ansible-role-sshkeys/README.md

 Key variables are:

-    sshkeys_local_user

 Local user who should own the ssh keys.
 By default, we'll use the user running the ansible play.

     sshkeys_remote_user
     sshkeys_remote_group

 User and group that we will ssh in as on the remote side.
 By default, these will be set to the `ansible_ssh_user`

     sshkeys_local_final_priv_key: "{{ sshkeys_local_dir }}/ansible_role_test_key"
     sshkeys_local_final_pub_key: "{{ sshkeys_local_final_priv_key }}.pub"